I’ve covered how you can use the Merchantrade card for oversea spending.

 Website WordPress Themes

 Let’s say you have a blog or website and in the market to buy a premium WordPress theme.
-Chances are, you’ll end up purchasing a theme on Themeforest.
+Chances are, you’ll look for a WordPress theme upgrade on Themeforest.

-I am helping a friend out who has a car rental business to build him a professional-looking website and I am obviously charged in USD.
+I am helping a friend out who has a car rental business to build him a professional-looking website, and I am charged in USD.

 How much should I charge my friend?
 Do I need to wait for my Credit Card Statement?
-Of course, not, that’s why the Merchantrade card is awesome for Freelancers servicing and charging their clients:
+Of course, not, that’s why the Merchantrade card is awesome for Freelancers servicing to immediately know how much to charge their clients:

 US-Based Web Hosting